theodo/dojo-serverless/docs/session-2.md

 - Implement the get route to get Virus items instead of hard-coded ones.
 - Create a post route that adds a Virus item to the db by adding a trigger to the `createVirus` lambda and call it in the frontend in the addVirus button onClick.
 - Implement the delete route and call it in the frontend in viruses onClicks.
-- [BONUS] Implement a `/kill-count` GET route that transmits a new `KillCount` item that increases each time a `Virus` deletion is successful, and use it in the front-end (a [useful link](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.UpdateExpressions.html#Expressions.UpdateExpressions.ADD))

 **Pro tips**:

-- If you want to deploy only one function, use `serverless deploy -f <your-function-name>`.
-It is much faster (~10s) than deploying a stack (~30s) but will only deploy the function's code, not any config change in your `serverless.yml`.
+- If you want to deploy only one function, use `yarn deploy -f <your-function-name>`.
+It is much faster (~10s) than deploying a stack (~30s) but will only deploy the function's code, not any config change in your `serverless.ts`.
 - To call locally one function, use `serverless invoke -f <your-function-name> --path path/to/mocked-event.json`

 Done ?
 Nice work !
 Don't forget to kill your stack by running `serverless remove` in the backend folder !